Gullane Entertainment: Gullane Entertainment

-In July 2001, Gullane purchased Guinness World Records for £45.5 Million from their original owners Diageo, although Gullane would continue to license the Guinness brand name from Diageo.
+In July 2001, Gullane purchased Guinness World Records for £45.5 million from their original owners Diageo, although Gullane would continue to license the Guinness brand name from Diageo.
 By December 2001, the company planned to produce new GWR-themed programming at a young male demographic, and that the publishing division had merged with Dave & Charles Children's Books to form Gullane Publishing.

 On 14 September 2001, Gullane signed a distribution deal with Tell-Tale Productions for the production of two new shows, called Ella, and Sprogs.

 In November 2001, Gullane was reportedly in talks to buy the entertainment assets of Canadian company CINAR, which had been affected by a financial scandal.
 However, those talks had fallen through due to either a failure to secure sufficient funding or in-fighting within CINAR's board of directors.

-In December 2001, Gullane purchased a majority stake in Fireman Sam from S4C International for £16 Million, with both companies agreeing to both produce a new season of 26 episodes and to remaster the previous 4 seasons.
+In December 2001, Gullane purchased a majority stake in Fireman Sam from S4C International for £16 million, with both companies agreeing to both produce a new season of 26 episodes and to remaster the previous 4 seasons.

-On February 13, 2002, Catalyst Entertainment announced that they had merged with fellow Canadian media company Cambium Entertainment to form CCI Entertainment Ltd. (Cambium Catalyst International) The merger allowed Gullane to achieve economies of scale and add clarity to their operating profile and added Cambium Entertainment's properties into their now-300-hours worth of programming.
+On 13 February 2002, Catalyst Entertainment announced that they had merged with fellow Canadian media company Cambium Entertainment to form CCI Entertainment (Cambium Catalyst International) The merger allowed Gullane to achieve economies of scale and add clarity to their operating profile and added Cambium Entertainment's properties into their now-300-hours worth of programming.
 Gullane owned a 32% non-voting, 19% voting, interest in the newly enlarged business, and would continue to operate as Gullane's Canadian affiliate and distributor.

 On 8 March 2002, Gullane signed a co-production, distribution, and global licensing deal with Collingwood O'Hare Entertainment for the production of a new series titled Yoko!
 Jakamoko!
 Toto!, which had been pre-sold to CITV.
 On 20 March, the company announced 208 new episodes of Art Attack for the European and Latin American markets, alongside 78 new episodes of Thomas & Friends.
 Gullane had also started remastering the 1974 series of Captain Pugwash around this time.